Manter, KS Seed Farm Saved Thanks to Early Wildfire Alert from CivicReady

 “While I was visiting with my friend in Ulysses, I received a text message on my cell phone that there was a fire in our county,” said Sipes.

-The text message was a CivicReady® emergency mass notification alert issued by the Stanton County, Kansas Sheriff’s Department.
-It was an alert that Sipes had forgotten she signed up to receive several years prior with the County first implemented the CivicReady system, but it was enough to set her into motion to protect her farm and her community.
+The text message was a CivicPlus mass notification alert issued by the Stanton County, Kansas Sheriff’s Department.
+It was an alert that Sipes had forgotten she signed up to receive several years prior to the County first implementing the Mass Notification system, but it was enough to set her into motion to protect her farm and her community.

 “That text message told me something was up at home, and I knew I had to leave Ulysses,” Sipes said.